RythenGlyth/manimgl-pptx/README.md

 - `notes` - notes which should be displayed on the created Slide
 - `shownextnotes` - show the notes of the next slide in the notes of the current slide

+> Note: You need to use the `-w, --write_file` flag otherwise it will throw an error.
+Pull-requests are welcome.

 ### Example

 ```python